atheme/atheme-open-letter/index.md

 ---
-title: An open letter from Atheme's developers and community on freenode
+title: An open letter from Atheme's developers and community
 ---

 For nearly as long as [Atheme.org](http://atheme.org) has existed, we've worked hand in hand with freenode to create an amazing environment for free and open-source software to prosper.
 Atheme members contributed to freenode's previous IRC daemon, hyperion, and continued that commitment to the community with our work on [charybdis](https://github.com/charybdis-ircd/charybdis) — the base for ircd-seven — as well as with our work on Atheme IRC Services, the services package which has served freenode well for over a decade.